amazeeio/docs/drupal/environment_variables.md

-# Environment variables
+# Environment Variables

-Amazee.io exposes services to the webapplication by making use of environment variables.
+Amazee.io exposes services to the web application by making use of environment variables.

 | Variable   | Content  | Feature  |
 |---|---|---|